 Unlike action potentials of single cells and multi-unit activity (MUA), LFP are bound to temporal and spatial summation.
 For this reason, EEG only represents the summation of surface potentials.
 Furthermore, despite advances in signal source estimation (e.g. Lei et al., 2011), its spatial resolution is severely limited.
 The inability to pinpoint neuronal sources and to reconstruct the original flow of current of a given potential on the head surface is in EEG literature referred to as the inverse problem (Koles, 1998; Christophe Phillips, Rugg, & Friston, 2002).
 Source estimation analyses, as a tool of uncovering dipoles and brain areas most likely responsible for event-related electric voltage fluctuation at the surface, rely on several assumptions.
 Among others these include largely homogenous electric conductivity and resistance throughout brain tissues, a linear mixing process of electric signals, a mathematical approximation of the orientation and fluctuation of the current as well as a fixed template for the anatomical brain structure underlying these approximations (Cuffin, 1998; Koles, 1998; Sanei, Chambers, Sanei, & Chambers, 2013; Xu, Xu, & He, 2004).
 Whereas the lack of knowledge on individual test subjects’ brain can be compensated by letting structural magnetic resonance imaging (sMRI) inform source estimations (Cristophe Phillips, Rugg, & Friston, 2002; Whittingstall, Bartels, Singh, Kwon, & Logothetis, 2010), other assumptions remain improbable to be met.

 While the electromagnetic fields measured in the EEG directly relate to neuronal activity, MRI is taking advantage of differing magnetic properties of nuclei within tissues of the human brain to produce images of different spatial resolutions (Huettel, Song, & McCarthy, 2004).
 Functional magnetic resonance imaging (fMRI) for instance is based on blood oxygenation.
-By building aDue to a powerful static magnetic field (B0) during MRI measurements, the magnetic moment of the atomsnuclei in the observed tissue adapts an orientation parallel or anti-parallel to the magnetic field.
-Through a head high frequency coil placed above the subject, a controlled manipulation of the nuclei’s magnetic moments of the B0 field via radiofrequency pulses causes the nuclei the nuclei’s spins to change their orientation and emit energy.
-Superposed on the B0 B0-field The magnetic gradients fields forming a new magnetic field (B1) and enable the successive acquisition of slices, which taken together form a 3D volume of the subject’s head.
-Relating the emission signal to a certain spatial point within the B0 fiela probed is a basic principle of most MRI techniques.
+Due to a powerful static magnetic field (B0), the magnetic moment of the atoms in the observed tissue adapts an orientation parallel or anti-parallel to the magnetic field.
+Through a high frequency coil placed above the subject, a controlled manipulation of the nuclei’s magnetic moments via radiofrequency pulses causes the nuclei’s spins to change their orientation.
+Superposed on the B0-field magnetic gradients fields form a new magnetic field and enable the successive acquisition of slices, which taken together form a 3D volume of the subject’s head.
+Relating the signal to a certain spatial point within a probe is a basic principle of most MRI techniques.
 In fMRI specifically the repeated assessment of haemoglobin in the brain and its location in the brain is used as an indicator of brain activation.
-The hemodynamic assessed by fMRI is linked to the oxygen consumption of neuron populations.
+The hemodynamics assessed by fMRI is linked to the oxygen consumption of neuron populations.
 Thus, fMRI results show the flow of oxygenated blood in accordance to the metabolic demands of brain regions (Logothetis & Wandell, 2004).
 For this reason, the signal used in fMRI contrasts is referred to as blood oxygenation level dependent (BOLD).
 With the idea in mind that brain regions supporting a cognitive process consume more oxygen, the BOLD is thought to vary in correspondence to increased synaptic current flow.
 Since the BOLD signal is a correlate of neuronal activity (Rosen, Buckner, & Dale, 1998), it is regarded as an indirect measure.
 Plus, it is confined to a low temporal resolution on a timescale of seconds.
 In return, functional BOLD contrasts offer a higher spatial resolution compared to other imaging methods, while still operating entirely non-invasively.
 As such, MRI is a powerful method for studying the spatial dynamics of brain activation and for gaining anatomical information without harming patients or test subjects.